YottaDB/YDBDoc/ProgGuide/langfeat.rst

                8 : | 0  A  0  0 61  0  1  0  0 31              |
                    |  .  .  .  .  a  .  .  .  .
 1              |

-With YottaDB null collation, for the same command output will be as follows:
+With historical null collation, for the same command output will be as follows:

 .. parsed-literal::
    DSE>dump -block=3